nandiniigarg/playdate/README.md

   5. Community Help -
   A community section can be added to the web application where there will be suggestions from actual verified pet owners and a place for influencers where they can bring pet owners closer to local businesses and brands to promote the Vocal for Local movement.

-This is my first project and I hope to learn more and more and add more components to this project that feel relevant to the project.
-I want to hopefully publish this project one day and help a great number of families and our loyal friends of course.
-Please feel free to share knowledge with me which can be the different technologies I can use to accomplish what I aspire for this web app to become.